Ted Budd

 Budd was the Republican nominee in the 2022 United States Senate election in North Carolina to replace retiring Republican senator Richard Burr.
-He defeated the Democratic nominee, Cheri Beasley, and subsequently took office on January 3, 2023.
+He defeated the Democratic nominee, Cheri Beasley, and took office on January 3, 2023.

 Early life and career

 Budd was born in Winston-Salem, North Carolina, in 1971.
 When he was young, his family moved to a 300 acre farm on the Yadkin River in Davie County, outside Advance, where they raise cattle and chickens.
-His father owned a facility-services company.
+His father, Richard, owned a facility-services company.

 Budd attended Summit School, a private school in Winston-Salem, before attending Davie County High School, graduating in 1990.
-He then went to Appalachian State University, where received a bachelor of science in business administration in 1994.
+He then attended Appalachian State University, where received a Bachelor of Science in business administration in 1994.
 Budd later received a master of theology from the Dallas Theological Seminary in 1998 and a master of business administration from the Wake Forest University School of Business in 2007.

 Budd owns a gun store in Rural Hall, North Carolina.
 The father of home-schooled children, he also served as a board member for North Carolinians for Home Education.